white-gecko/webarchiving-awesome-graph/README.md

 ## In Development

-- [DiskerNet](https://github.com/dosyago/DiskerNet) - A non-WARC-based tool which hooks into the Chrome browser and archives everything you browse making it available for offline replay.  💽 ➡️ moved to https://github.com/DO-SAY-GO/dn
-- [ArchiveBox](https://github.com/pirate/ArchiveBox) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, Chrome headless, and other methods (formerly  💽 ➡️ moved to https://github.com/ArchiveBox/ArchiveBox
-- [crocoite](https://github.com/promyloph/crocoite) - Crawl websites using headless Google Chrome/Chromium and save resources, static DOM snapshot and page screenshots to WARC files.  💽 ➡️ moved to https://github.com/PromyLOPh/crocoite
 - [WebMemex](https://github.com/WebMemex) - Browser extension for Firefox and Chrome which lets you archive web pages you visit.  💽
+- [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, Chrome headless, and other methods (formerly  💽 ⭐ 25001 👀 178
 - [Chronicler](https://github.com/CGamesPlay/chronicler) - Web browser with record and replay functionality.  💽 ⭐ 89 👀 5
+- [DiskerNet](https://github.com/DO-SAY-GO/dn) - A non-WARC-based tool which hooks into the Chrome browser and archives everything you browse making it available for offline replay.  💽 ⭐ 3853 👀 41
 - [Squidwarc](https://github.com/N0taN3rd/Squidwarc) - An  💽 ⭐ 171 👀 9
+- [crocoite](https://github.com/PromyLOPh/crocoite) - Crawl websites using headless Google Chrome/Chromium and save resources, static DOM snapshot and page screenshots to WARC files.  💽 ⭐ 47 👀 6
 - [freeze-dry](https://github.com/WebMemex/freeze-dry) - JavaScript library to turn page into static, self-contained HTML document; useful for browser extensions.  💽 ⭐ 295 👀 10
 - [Tweet Archvies Unleashed Toolkit](https://github.com/archivesunleashed/twut) - An open-source toolkit for analyzing line-oriented JSON Twitter archives with Apache Spark.  💽 ⭐ 9 👀 3
 - [Warclight](https://github.com/archivesunleashed/warclight) - A Project Blacklight based Rails engine that supports the discovery of web archives held in the WARC and ARC formats.  💽 ⭐ 50 👀 4